murraco/vue-cheatsheet/README.md

 Essentially a prop is data that you pass INTO the component from a parent component or on initializing the root component for the first time.

 Data is the reactive properties defined on the instance.
 I find it to be a good practice if you ever think you'll need to update the value or use it re-actively to create a new value on mount that is a duplicate of the prop.
-So say you have a prop called `colorProp`, you might have vlaue in data called just `color`, then in your `mounted()` method have `this.color` set to `colorProp`.
+So say you have a prop called `colorProp`, you might have a value in data called just `color`, then in your `mounted()` method have `this.color` set to `colorProp`.

 ### 5: Have a plan for loading elements